 Evidence of Rodents and Debris

-We all know how annoying pests and debris inside our homes can be.
-If you think bugs, rodents or other outside intruders are causing damage to your roof or attic, it’s probably time to check your soffit and fascia boards as this system was designed to keep those things out.
+Finding pests or debris in your home is annoying, but it can also be an indication of a bigger problem.
+If you think bugs, rodents or other critters are causing damage to your roof or attic, it’s probably time to check your soffit and fascia boards.
+Soffit and fascia are part of a system designed to keep those things out.

 Little to No Ventilation